 Retirement from Sport

-If an Athlete or other Person retires while a Results Management process of DFSNZ is underway, DFSNZ continues to have authority under these Rules to complete the Results Management process.
-If an Athlete or other Person retires before any Results Management process has begun, and DFSNZ would have had Results Management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, DFSNZ shall continue to have authority to conduct Results Management under these Rules.
+If an Athlete or other Person retires while a Results Management process of the Commission is underway, the Commission continues to have authority under these Rules to complete the Results Management process.
+If an Athlete or other Person retires before any Results Management process has begun, and the Commission would have had Results Management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, the Commission shall continue to have authority to conduct Results Management under these Rules.

 Laboratory results and possible refusal or failure to submit to Sample collection reports

-DFSNZ will undertake Testing for anti-doping rule violations under Rule 2.1 according to the International Standard for Testing and Investigations.
+The Commission will undertake Testing for anti-doping rule violations under Rule 2.1 according to the International Standard for Testing and Investigations.

-DFSNZ shall receive the analytical results of Doping Control Samples from the laboratory.
-DFSNZ shall receive any Doping Control Officer Reports indicating a possible refusal or failure to submit to Sample collection under Rule 2.3 or other information relating to any possible anti-doping rule violation from the relevant Doping Control Officer along with other documentation from the Sample collection.
+The Commission shall receive the analytical results of Doping Control Samples from the laboratory.
+The Commission shall receive any Doping Control Officer Reports indicating a possible refusal or failure to submit to Sample collection under Rule 2.3 or other information relating to any possible anti-doping rule violation from the relevant Doping Control Officer along with other documentation from the Sample collection.

 Review and investigations relating to Other Anti-Doping Rule Violations

-In addition to carrying out Testing under the International Standard for Testing and Investigations in relation to Violations under Rule 2.1, DFSNZ will carry out such investigations as it sees fit (whether arising from Sample collection or otherwise) into all matters which may be relevant to the commission of any possible anti-doping rule violation under Rules 2.2 to 2.11.
+In addition to carrying out Testing under the International Standard for Testing and Investigations in relation to Violations under Rule 2.1, the Commission will carry out such investigations as it sees fit (whether arising from Sample collection or otherwise) into all matters which may be relevant to the commission of any possible anti-doping rule violation under Rules 2.2 to 2.11.

-Where DFSNZ has obtained documentation or information from Sample collection carried out under the Rules or from any other investigation which it has carried out, or from any other source, which may support an allegation that a Violation under Rules 2.2 to 2.11 has occurred, DFSNZ will review that information and carry out any such further investigation as it sees fit, to decide whether, in its view, an anti-doping rule violation has occurred.
+Where the Commission has obtained documentation or information from Sample collection carried out under the Rules or from any other investigation which it has carried out, or from any other source, which may support an allegation that a Violation under Rules 2.2 to 2.11 has occurred, the Commission will review that information and carry out any such further investigation as it sees fit, to decide whether, in its view, an anti-doping rule violation has occurred.

-At any time during the course of an investigation DFSNZ may, by notice in writing served on any Participant or National Sporting Organisation, require that Participant or National Sporting Organisation to furnish to DFSNZ within the time and in the manner specified in the notice, any information or class of information specified in the notice; or produce to DFSNZ any document or class of documents specified in the notice; or (in the case of a Participant) to attend an interview before DFSNZ or any person authorised by DFSNZ at a time and place specified in the notice to answer any questions asked at the interview.
+At any time during the course of an investigation the Commission may, by notice in writing served on any Participant or National Sporting Organisation, require that Participant or National Sporting Organisation to furnish to the Commission within the time and in the manner specified in the notice, any information or class of information specified in the notice; or produce to the Commission any document or class of documents specified in the notice; or (in the case of a Participant) to attend an interview before the Commission or any person authorised by the Commission at a time and place specified in the notice to answer any questions asked at the interview.

-National Sporting Organisations and Participants shall promptly report any information, documentation or materials suggesting or relating to a potential anti-doping violation to DFSNZ and shall take all reasonable steps to assist and co-operate with any investigation conducted by DFSNZ into the commission of any anti-doping rule violation.
-National Sporting Organisations shall take all reasonable steps to ensure that all Participants under their authority co-operate with and assist DFSNZ in any investigation which it carries out under the Rules.
-In particular, and without limiting the foregoing, National Sporting Organisations must report any information suggesting or relating to an anti-doping rule violation to DFSNZ and co-operate with investigations conducted by DFSNZ and any other Anti-Doping Organisations.
+National Sporting Organisations and Participants shall promptly report any information, documentation or materials suggesting or relating to a potential anti-doping violation to the Commission and shall take all reasonable steps to assist and co-operate with any investigation conducted by the Commission into the commission of any anti-doping rule violation.
+National Sporting Organisations shall take all reasonable steps to ensure that all Participants under their authority co-operate with and assist the Commission in any investigation which it carries out under the Rules.
+In particular, and without limiting the foregoing, National Sporting Organisations must report any information suggesting or relating to an anti-doping rule violation to the Commission and co-operate with investigations conducted by the Commission and any other Anti-Doping Organisations.